stonepros/stone/doc/dev/macos.rst

 Also, please consider using boost v1.69 to address the bug of https://github.com/boostorg/atomic/issues/15.

-Currently, the most practical uses for Ceph on MacOS might be FUSE and some other librados based applications.
+Currently, the most practical uses for Stone on MacOS might be FUSE and some other librados based applications.